agdc-research-trial/gdf/docs/installation/database/passing-configuration.rst

     dc = Datacube(config="/path/to/my/file.conf")

 The ``config`` argument can also take a priority list of config paths.
-The first path in the list that can be read (i.e. exists and has read permissions) is read.
+The first path in the list that can be read (i.e. exists and has read permissions) is used.
-If no configuration file can be found, a :py:class:`ConfigException` is raised:
+If none of the files in the list no configuration file can be found, a :py:class:`ConfigException` is raised:

 ::